Friday the 13th is known around the U.S. as a mysterious day with the potential to bring bad luck and inexplicable occurrences.

-"Our data indicate that such beliefs are myths far beyond reality," the study concludes.
+"Our data indicate that such beliefs are myths far beyond reality," the study said.

 They're called paraskevidekatriaphobics.

-4. Other people choose to get married in style.
+Other people choose to get married on the day.

-This year Jan.
+April 13 and July 13 are on Friday this year.
+Last year, Jan.
 13 and Oct.
-13 fall on a Friday.
+13 fell on a Friday.

 "I was born on the 13th.
 I turned 13 on Friday the 13th.
 My first album went gold in 13 weeks.
 My first No. 1 song had a 13-second intro," the singer told MTV in a 2009 interview.